 The two photos illustrate common variations of this exercise.

 The traditional hamstring stretch is frequently used to increase flexibility.
 Note that in the demonstrations, the model has a curvature of the back caused by the forward lean.
-This curvature or flexion needs to be avoided by people with low bone density and osteoporosis.
+This curvature or flexion needs to be avoided by people with low bone density and osteoporosis and is one of those osteoporosis exercises to avoid.

 In Flexibility section of the Exercise for Better Bones program, there are excellent and very effective hamstring stretches that do not put your spine at risk.